 The strategy also reflects the change in emphasis in our approach that we described in Shifting the balance - not just taking action once things have gone wrong, but increasingly seeking to develop arrangements which promote professionalism, support career-long learning and address the issues dental professionals face at every stage of their career.
 This approach requires effective partnerships with others across the sector who have a shared interest in public safety and confidence in dentistry.
-The way we currently describe our mission, 'protecting patients, regulating the dental team', does not necessarily reflect our changed approach and we will consider whether such a strapline is needed.
 Again, we believe we have made good progress, but, as the strategy illustrates, there is more we want to achieve in the medium term.